jisosomppi/manymachines/README.md

 After running the install script on 25 machines (plus 120-something VMs on a server machine), I finally reached my target and hit 2000 VMs.
 This means that each host was running approximately 78 VMs at a time.
 With 80 VMs running, the memory use of the physical hosts was around 14,5 / 15,5 Gb, leaving some breathing room to ensure host stability.

 ***The final result was 2071 VMs targeted, out of which 2021 answered to a `test.ping` at the same time.***

+## Further improvement

+This is by no means a perfect execution, and has many things that could be improved in the future.
+The ones that appear most important to me are:
+* Using containers or other similar methods to further reduce resource draw
+* Making the amount of VMs scale based on the host computer, with some sort of logic for making sure the machine remains functional
+* Setting the host computers up for centralized management as well, in this case I realized this after using the same hostname for all 25 host computers (username+computer model, the default hostname) and didn't have the time to fix my mistake